Jibbow/DB-Wahlinformationssystem/WIS/backend/README.md

 Done!

 ## Tipp: How to quickly test new queries
-The directory `queries` contains a python script `query.py` which runs a specified query against the database specified in the project's `.env` file (=zero setup).
+The directory "`queries/`" contains a python script "`query.py`" which runs a specified query against the database specified in the project's `.env` file (=zero setup).

 Simple write your query into a file and pass it as an argument to the script.
 Example:
 ```